devlemire/theme-changer/README.md

 ### Summary

 In this step we will create the initial state for `src/App.js`.
-We will keep track of the initial theme values and the if the theme is allowed to be edited on this state.
+On this state object, we will keep track of the initial theme values and if the theme is allowed to be edited.

 ### Instructions